liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 provide all the features that you would expect of standalone versions outside of a portal setting.
-The difference with Liferay's collaboration suite, however, is that all of the applications share a common look and feel, security model and architecture.
+The difference with Liferay's collaboration suite, however, is that all of the applications share a common look and feel, security model, and architecture.
 They inherit the strengths of being part of Liferay's development platform so you can use them in combination with Liferay's user management and content management features to build a well-integrated, feature-rich web site.